 Students should avoid choosing a subject if, in the opinion of their teachers, they are unlikely to secure a good GCSE grade.
-It is important to bear in mind that post-16 providers, including sixth form and universities, take GCSE scores into careful consideration when offering places.
+It is important to sixth form and universities, take GCSE scores into careful consideration when offering places.

 Students should also carefully consider the amount of coursework and practical work which must be undertaken.
 Rather than an emphasis on the final examinations, a continuous form of assessment may be the preferred option for some.